21 July 2020

 Deno REST API – summary

 Coming from Node and using TypeScript on a daily basis, It was easy for me to get started with Deno.
 The technology still has a way to go before it can be a proper competitor for Node, but it does seem to be going in the right direction.
 However, let’s not forget that Node is also still getting better and better.
-There are definitely interesting times ahead of Node developers.
+There are definitely interesting times ahead for Node developers.

-Biggest advantages of Deno include:
+The biggest advantages of Deno include: